adir1/adir1hugo/content/posts/2025-introducing-merka-cloud/index.md

 And no, there are no plans to have Merka.Cloud CLI - Seriously, what is it with Everyone developing Yet Another CLI these days?
 I would like to advocate for replacement of CLI with Chat interface - just discuss your needs in conversational language and have AI Agent(s) execute it for you!

+## Where is the Revolution

+There are many benefits to this approach, but specifically for Programming Revolution series I think the declarative ai-agents collaborative environment is the most exciting.
+The goal is to rethink software composition, using co-routines, declarative DSL and more - curated by smart AI that understands not just Imperative steps, but overall goal and core Security and Platform constraints.
+On top of this the ability to access all available personal (or business) files opens up even more exciting possibilities.

 ## Open-Source

 I am deeply inspired by the open-source revolution unfolding before us.
 Every day, GitHub contributions to key components surge, fueling an ecosystem where modular collaboration sparks even more powerful open-source solutions.
 For me, there was never a doubt - this project had to be fully open-source.
 It stands on the shoulders of leading open modules, and my vision is to enable seamless integration of countless more in the future.